Squash, Green Beans and Spinach Saute for a Gluten-Free Diet

 I love to cook this colorful skillet full of some of my favorite veggies, all of which are ideal for a gluten-free diet.
 Even better, they’re also in season right now so you may be able to find them at your local farm market.

-Each is good by itself, but combining them is even better!
+Each is good by itself, but combining squash, green beans and spinach is even better!
 You’ll have a powerful punch of antioxidants and vitamins if you eat this dish, especially vitamins A, B, C, E, K and folate, not to mention minerals such as potassium, phosphorus, magnesium and calcium.